 Color is one of the most effective ways to achieve a user-friendly business web design.
-So don’t limit yourself to just black and white unless that is your design preference.
-Instead, make use of color to mark different areas and get different points across.
+So don’t limit yourself to black and white unless that is your design preference.
+Instead, use color to mark different areas and get different points across.
 Of course, it helps actually to know how different colors will affect your audience.
 Otherwise, you could end up creating a big, colorful mess!

 Make it Pop!

 One key strategy for creating a user-friendly business web design is to “Go Bold, or Go Home!”
 The bolder and more visually exciting your web design elements are, the quicker they will catch the eyes and draw attention.
 This should also be what is most vital about your page.

 If you’re selling something, for example, don’t make the ‘Free Shipping’ or “Spring Sale” statement the most prominent visual element; this approach is especially common in ads.
 Instead, your “Buy Now” or “Order Now” button should be the primary focus of your site.
 Adding a sense of urgency, such as the word “Now” or the phrase “Limited Time” can be very useful as well.